Enzo Pérez: River Plate

-On 29 June 2017, Pérez returned to Argentina and signed for River Plate.
+On 29 June 2017, Pérez returned to Argentina and signed for River Plate for a transfer fee of €2.5 million.

 Ahead of a Copa Libertadores match on 19 May 2021, River Plate announced that over twenty players, including all four rostered goalkeepers, would miss the match due to a COVID-19 outbreak within the squad.
-With no substitutes, Pérez appeared in goal, playing the entirety of the match against Colombian side Independiente Santa Fe in which River Plate won 2–1.
+With no substitutes, the injured Pérez volunteered to play in goal for the entirety of the match against Colombian side Independiente Santa Fe in which River Plate won 2–1.
 Pérez made a number of key saves and was awarded with the man of the match for his performance.
+On 21 April 2021, Pérez extended his contract until December 2023.

+Return to Estudiantes

+In January 2024, a free transfer saw Pérez returning to Estudiantes for a third spell, signing a one-year contract.

+Return to River Plate

+In January 2025, Pérez rejoined River Plate on a free transfer, signing a one-year contract.

 International career

 Pérez made his Argentina senior squad debut on 30 September 2009 under then-manager Diego Maradona in a friendly match against Ghana, an eventual 2–0 victory for the Albicelestes.

 On 2 June 2014, Pérez was called up for the 2014 FIFA World Cup by manager Alejandro Sabella.
-After midfielder Ángel Di María sustained an injury in the quarter-finals, Pérez started in his placed in both the semi-final and final against Germany, which Argentina lost 1–0 after extra time.
+After midfielder Ángel Di María sustained an injury in the quarter-finals, Pérez started in his place in both the semi-final and final against Germany, which Argentina lost 1–0 after extra time.

 In May 2018, Pérez was named in Argentina's preliminary squad for the 2018 FIFA World Cup, but did not make the final list.
 However, on 9 June 2018, he was called up as a replacement for the injured Manuel Lanzini.